haiquangtran/Exam-Notes/MicrosoftCertificationNotes/Azure-Administrator-Associate-Notes.md

     - Network Security Groups are associated on a **Subnet level** or **Network Interface level**
       - IF you want it at subnet level, create a NSG > Created NSG > Subnets > associate it to a subnet
       - **If you have rules on both levels, then the subnet level rule will override the Network Interface level rule**
+  - **VNet Peering**
+    - Allows resources within a VNet to communicate to resources within another VNet
+    - By default, not possible without VNet Peering.
+    - Traffic goes through the Azure backbone network itself (good), not the internet.
+    - Can connect Virtual Networks in the same region or across regions
+    - Can also connect Virtual Networks across different subscriptions
+    - If you have two VNets that are the classic model, then you can't VNet peer them, but if one is the newer model you can!
+    - **Requirement: Have to ensure the IP address ranges don't conflict for VNets**